w3c/w3c-website-redesign-documentation/_posts/2021-06-08-building-the-main-navigation.md

 The designs for small (read 'mobile and tablet') screens showed an off-canvas navigation with a button to toggle the display of the parent items.
 Further toggles were available to provide access to child and grandchild items.
 On large (read 'desktop') screens, the designs showed the parent items in a single horizontal line and the initial toggle button hidden.
 The parent items acted as toggles for a single dropdown containing a link to the parent item plus a mixture of child and grandchild items, arranged in three columns.

 A hamburger icon was used for the initial state of the off-canvas navigation toggle button.
-As there is still some discussion around [the affordance of the hamburger icon](https://www.bbc.co.uk/news/magazine-31602745), a text label was included for clarity.
+As there is still some discussion around [the affordance of the hamburger icon](https://www.bbc.co.uk/news/magazine-31602745), a text label was included to [improve information scent](https://www.nngroup.com/articles/find-navigation-mobile-even-hamburger/).

 ### Markup decisions